PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 ### Subscribing to Services using Applications

-Whenever you want to interact with services from the marketplace, you must be subscribed to them from within an application.
+Whenever you want to interact with services from the marketplace, you must be subscribed to them with an application.
 [Applications](https://platform.planqk.de/applications) hold all necessary information for a secure communication with the service from an external source.
 This includes a public and secret key pair, as well as a token- and service endpoint.
 The former is used for generating an Authorization token, which is required for sending requests to the latter.